 - Check that the well is tightly sealed to prevent the entrance of any surface contamination, either solid or liquid, to the water supply; vents should be screened, opening downward and above flooding; if the well is not sealed, take measures to have it sealed properly but allow for chlorine to be added to well now and in the future;

-- Collect the sample from an outlet tap as close to the well as possible; the valve stem of the hose bib should not be leaking and the should not be rusty or corroded; if a faucet is chosen inside the house the aeration screen, if present, needs to be removed from the end of the faucet;
+- Collect the sample from an outlet tap as close to the well as possible; the valve stem of the hose bib should not be leaking and should not be rusty or corroded; if a faucet is chosen inside the house the aeration screen, if present, needs to be removed from the end of the faucet;

 - The water should be turned on and allowed to run full strength for 5 minutes; then adjust the water flow so that the sample bottle can be filled without splashing, but not so slow that the water curls back over the outlet of the hose bib;

-- Remove the bottle’s lid, fill the bottle to the line on the bottle’s neck, and recap the bottle without touching the inside of the lid or bottle; Don’t over or under fill the bottle or the sample might have to be rejected by the laboratory;
+- Remove the bottle’s lid, fill the bottle to the line on the bottle’s neck, and recap the bottle without touching the inside of the lid or bottle.
+Don’t over or under fill the bottle or the sample might have to be rejected by the laboratory;

-- Complete the laboratory’s water report;
+- Complete the laboratory’s water sampling form;

 - Transport water samples immediately to the laboratory, or refrigerate and submit to the laboratory less than 24 hours from the time the sample was taken.